 The Joint Center for Political and Economic Studies was founded in 1970 to lend a hand to black leaders as the traveled the uncharted road from civil rights activisim to the political establishment.
 Its most prominent founders were Dr. Kenneth B. Clark, a renowned social psychologist, and Louis E. Martin, the legendary news paper editor who had become a key presidential adviser on issues affecting black America.

 From 1972 to 2011, FOCUS magazine provided coverage of national issues to our leadership audience.
-Over 18,000 readers, nearly half of whom are black elected officials, read the magazine for its in-depth, yet straightforward features on politics and the broad range of economic and social concerns affecting African Americans and the nation at large.
+Over 18,000 readers, nearly half of whom are black elected officials, read the magazine for its in-depth, yet straightforward features on politics and the broad range of economic and social concerns.